Google Redirect Virus

 - New icons being added to or icons missing from your desktop

 Another possible side effect is the user being assaulted with advertisements, pop-up windows or security alerts.
-The sudden appearance of unsolicited anti-virus scans that run out of nowhere and warn the user of some non-existing malware threat being detected on his or her PC is also in store for systems infected with a GRV.
+The sudden appearance of unsolicited anti-virus scans that run out of nowhere and warn the user of some non-existing malware threat being detected on his or her PC is also in store for systems infected with a Google Redirect Virus.
 This last trick is the typical behavior of a rogue security program that attempts to lure the user into purchasing some fake AV software and, respectively, providing their credit card data.

 At first sight, the Google virus can be classified as a browser hijacker since it changes the infected browser's settings and causes an overall sluggish and ineffective surfing on the Internet.
 More recent research shows, however, that this malware can cause more severe damage to infected computers than just the redirecting issues and the annoying ads.